public class CollectionUtils extends java.lang.Object

 public static <T,R,E extends java.lang.Exception> java.util.List<R> mapWithException(java.util.Collection<T> list, CollectionUtils.FunctionWithException<? super T,? extends R,? extends E> mapper) throws E extends java.lang.Exception

-returns the resulting List
+returns the resulting List.

 This method does not modify the original collection.

-- if the mapper function throws this exception for any of the
+E - if the mapper function throws this exception for any of the

-public static <T> java.util.ArrayList<T> getIndices(java.util.List<T> list, java.util.List<java.lang.Integer> indices)
+elements of the original list.E extends java.lang.Exceptionpublic static <T> java.util.ArrayList<T> getIndices(java.util.List<T> list, java.util.List<java.lang.Integer> indices)

 public static <T> java.util.List<T> removeIndicesFrom(java.util.List<T> elements, java.util.Set<java.lang.Integer> indices)